-On this day in 1776, General George Washington gives the New York Convention three reasons for the American retreat from Long Island.
-That same day, he rejects British General William Howe's second letter of reconciliation.
+On August 30, 1776, General George Washington gives the New York Convention three reasons for the American retreat from Long Island.
+That same day, he rejects British General William Howe’s second letter of reconciliation.

 With Howe and a superior British force having recently landed at Long Island—they handed the Continentals a humiliating defeat at the Battle of Brooklyn Heights on August 27—Washington gave these reasons for his decision to retreat: the need to reunite his forces, the extreme fatigue of his soldiers and the lack of proper shelter from the weather.